reeseburns/Ocean-Heat-Flux-Analysis/README.md

 # Ocean-Heat-Flux-Analysis

+The ocean is a vast and dynamic force, shaping Earth's climate through heat absorption, circulation, and feedback loops.

 ### *Research Goal*
-We aim to analyze the change over time (from 1992-2015) of *latent heat flux* in the ocean's surface based on factors like *sea surface salinity* and *temperature*.
+We explore its critical role, from surface fluxes to deep-water currents, using research and data analysis to uncover how oceans regulate global temperatures and respond to climate change.
+In our analysis, we aim to analyze the change over time (from 1992-2015) of *latent heat flux* in the ocean's surface based on factors like *sea surface salinity* and *temperature*.

 ### *About the Data*
 The real-world data used for our modeling are specifically referenced in the article ["Global Reconstruction of Historical Ocean Heat Storage and Transport"](https://www.pnas.org/doi/full/10.1073/pnas.1808838115) (Zanna et al. 19).